 The woman as a muse – mistress or companion

 The woman has been a muse ever since humans began to paint.
 However, the woman’s body has not been seen in the same perspective in all ages of mankind.
 Each part of history sees women from the perspective of that era.
 In the past, the plump woman was the perfect prototype for she symbolized health and a guarantee that she will have many followers.
-Art saw her that way when it was at it’s peak, during the Renaissance.
+Art saw her that way when it was at its peak, during the Renaissance.
 Nevertheless, she was regarded as a mythological muse, untouched and pure.
-Mother, wife or mistress, she was the prototype of an intangible being, perfect.
+Mother, wife, or mistress, she was the prototype of an intangible being, perfect.

 Woman’s beauty was a superior beauty, which could be admired through the paintings that had access only to the select, the high stratum of society.
-Art was considered the access of a higher level of knowledge.
+Art was considered the access to a higher level of knowledge.
 Artists created paintings with mythological subjects, and the woman is the main character.
 The most famous pure women are Botticelli’s “angels.”
 In the painting called Spring, women characters appear in the picture, that simply dressed and through their allure give the impression that they are not from the same world as the viewer.
 At the heart of the painting is Venus in front of a sacred plant, alluding to Eden’s goddess of love.
 Venus is also present in the famous painting, Birth of Venus, which is at the Uffizi Gallery, in Florence.
 The masterpiece places Botticceli as the creator of sublime beauty.
 Through the foamy waves, carried by a shell, sits the Goddess, a beautiful woman, the embodiment of purity, naked, with long blond hair, a timeless woman.
 Such beauty sparked assumptions that the artist has made the Goddess as the embodiment of love poetry.

 Like Leonardo, Rubens made portraits of famous women, at the time.
-These include Portrait of Marie de Medici and Portriat of Anne of Austria, which embodies the strong woman, with certain social position.
+These include Portrait of Marie de Medici and Portrait of Anne of Austria, which embodies the strong woman, with certain social position.
 However, there is not a painter, who hasn’t included among his works portraits of women who stood near them.
 In the last years of his life, Rubens dedicated many of his paintings to his beautiful wife, Helene Fourment.
-The paintings are testimony to the love the artist feel for this girl.
+The paintings are testimony to the love the artist feels for this girl.
 Proofs are over 19 paintings made in a modernist approach.
 In some of these works, Rubens leaves Helen to be admired by the viewer in all her glory.
-He surprises her wearing only a fur coat, which let’s found almost all her robust body.
+He surprises her by wearing only a fur coat, which lets found almost all her robust body.

-As sensual is Goya’s Maja presented in the painting Naked Maja.
-The woman begins to be seen more earthly and her nakedness is no longer regarded as pure, but rather sensual.
+As sensual is Goya’s Maja presented in the painting, Naked Maja.
+The woman begins to be seen as more earthly and her nakedness is no longer regarded as pure, but rather sensual.
 She becomes available to the desired impulses.
-The painting challenges traditions, customs, and morals of the 1800s.
+The painting challenges the traditions, customs, and morals of the 1800s.
 Maja appears naked not only of her clothes but of the time’s customs and offers herself to the viewer admiration.
 By making this painting the artist approaches creative freedom and the right to express himself without censorship.
 The freedom will be appreciated more because the artist made the painting with the price of his life.
 The Inquisition intended Goya a process for immorality.

-For Naked Maja is considered as the first paintings in art history that has not mythological suggestions, the only nudes accepted by the society in those times.
+For Naked Maja is considered as the first paintings in art history that has not mythological suggestions, the only nudes accepted by society in those times.
 He thus opened the way for modern artists.
 Pablo Picasso breaks tradition and tries to give the viewer the feeling that admires a woman by suggestion, in Portrait of Dora Maar.

-His paintings support the hypothesis that a genius artist always has a muse near, that will inspire him forever, whether pure, sensual or just earthly.
+His paintings support the hypothesis that a genius artist always has a muse near, that will inspire him forever, whether pure, sensual, or just earthly.